atoledo1/atoledo1/README.md

 I approach web development from an interdisciplinary perspective in order to deliver innovative solutions.

-My background in research allows me not only to dissect problems but to pinpoint underdeveloped or unexplored areas.
+My background in research enables me not only to dissect and solve complex problems but to pinpoint underdeveloped or unexplored ideas for future development.

 While I enjoy examining the intersections of technology with other disciplines, producing high quality intuitive applications is my main goal as a developer.